mousrij/devops-bootcamp-16-prometheus/demo-projects/1-install-prometheus-in-k8s/README.md

 - a bunch of config maps (`kubectl get configmaps -n monitoring`)
 - some secrets (`kubectl get secrets -n monitoring`)
 - and some CRDs (custom resource definition i.e. extension of the K8s API; `kubectl get crds -n monitoring`)
+- Node Exporter DeamonSet
+  - Daemon set runs on every worker node
+  - Connects to server itself
+  - Translates worker node metrics to prometheus metrics 'Load on server', 'Cpu usage' ... and transforms them to prometheus metrcis in order to can scrept

 With the Prometheus monitoring stack the worker nodes and the Kubernetes components are monitored out of the box.